gdarid/gridz/README.md

 # Gridz

-Gridz is a python tool to generate images.
+Gridz is a Python tool used for generating images

+There is a stramlit application here : [Gridz](https://gdarid-gridz.streamlit.app/)

-Please have a look at the "sample_images" folder to see examples of generated images.
+Please have a look at the "sample_images" folder to see examples of generated images

-This image generation is inspired from [Lindenmayer Systems.](https://en.wikipedia.org/wiki/L-system)
+This image generation tool is inspired from [Lindenmayer Systems.](https://en.wikipedia.org/wiki/L-system)

 ## Setup Instructions

-Install Required Python Modules
+Install required Python modules

 ```bash
 pip install -r requirements.txt